The Story That Changed How I Think About Nonprofit Storytelling

 "When you're asking donors to support something big, you have to bring them along.
 Show them what's at stake.
 Help them see it."

-Years earlier, I had read Made to Stick, one of the books that shaped how I think about marketing.
+Years earlier I had read Made to Stick, one of the books that shaped how I think about marketing.
 One example in particular stayed with me.
-It described a massive land conservation project near Silicon Valley.
-The area was enormous.
-The stakes were high.
-But donors struggled to grasp the urgency.
-The project was too abstract.
+It described a massive land conservation project near Silicon Valley — enormous scale, high stakes, but donors couldn't grasp the urgency.
+The project was too abstract to feel real.

-To make it real, The Nature Conservancy invited donors to fly over the land.
+To fix that, The Nature Conservancy invited donors to fly over the land.
 They chose a specific moment in the season, right before the leaves came in.
 From the air, the area looked like an oriental rug.
-The colors, the texture, the scale—it all clicked into place.
+The colors, the texture, the scale clicked into place.
 What once felt abstract became vivid and unforgettable.

 Google Earth aerial view of Mount Hamilton in 1995—the year of the donor flyovers.
 The area goes from the very end of the Santa Clara Valley all the way to the checkerboard of agriculture in the Central Valley at far right.

-The mistake I see most often is assuming that storytelling means making something emotional.
-But that’s not enough.
-Storytelling is about orientation.
-It helps people locate themselves inside the mission.
-It makes something big feel possible.
-It makes something complex feel human.
+The mistake I see most often is treating storytelling as an emotional exercise.
+Getting people to feel something is part of it, but the deeper job is orientation.
+Good storytelling helps people locate themselves inside the mission.
+It makes something big feel possible and something complex feel human.
+That's what moves people from passive supporters to committed ones.

-Every campaign, every photo, every conversation is a chance to help someone see more clearly.
-Not just what your organization does, but what they’re helping make possible.
+You don't need a flyover.
+But you do need to be intentional about the moment you show, the lens you use, and why the story you're telling matters to the specific people you're trying to reach.
+Every campaign, every photo, every conversation is a chance to help someone see more clearly — not just what your organization does, but what they're helping make possible.

-“In land conservation, it is very much about getting people out on the ground.
+"In land conservation, it is very much about getting people out on the ground.
 For Mt.
-Hamilton, I think the audacity of the scale was hard to grasp,” she added.
+Hamilton, I think the audacity of the scale was hard to grasp," Lynn told me.

 By Shawn Graham